 CCC's pre and post clone shell scripts are executed as the System Administrator.
-To prevent non-administrative users from making unauthorized modifications to your shell scripts, you should restrict which users have write access to these scripts and to the folder in which they are contained.
-The parent folder and scripts should be writable only by the owner (e.g. you).
+To prevent unauthorized modifications to your shell scripts, you should restrict the ownership and permissions of these scripts and to the folder in which they are contained.
+The parent folder and scripts should be writable only by the root user.
 For example, running the following in the Terminal application would secure any shell scripts located in the default location for pre and post clone scripts:

 sudo chmod -R 755 /Library/Application\ Support/com.bombich.ccc/Scripts

 To further enhance the security of your pre and postflight scripts, CCC will require that scripts stored in the default location are owned by the root user and writable only by the root user, and that the Scripts folder itself is also owned and writable only by the root user.
 If a script that resides within the default Scripts folder does not meet these requirements, CCC will refuse to execute that script and the associated task will report an error.